Neamar/storylines/specs.md

 * An empty `global` key
 * A `resources` object, containing for each resource defined in `storyline.config.yml`:
     - Resource name as a key
-    - Resource value as defined by their `default` in the config.
+    - Initial Resource value as defined by their `default` in the config.
 * A `storylines` key, containing an empty object for each *Storyline* defined in *storylines/*

 ## Compilation
 Any valid *Story* can be compiled into a *Story bundle*.

-TBD.
+To do so, run `npm run compile path/to/story/`.

+If there is any error, the script will fail and explain why the story can't be compiled.

+Otherwise, a JSON object fully describing the story will be returned in stdout.

 ## Storylines and Events
 ### Storylines